liveryvideo/docs/docs/guides.md

 - Navigate to the Settings menu and select Domains.

 <img src="guides_images/shopify_3.png" width="150"/>
 - Copy the domain of your Shopify store and paste it into the appropriate field in the Livery portal.
+Only the `myshopify.com` domains are supported by Shopify, so alias domains are not supported.

 **2) Create a Storefront Access Token:**
 - Go to the Settings menu in your Shopify portal and select Apps and Sales Channels.